sirius2k/jenkins-plugin-demo/readme.md

 $ mvn test
 ```

+Please note that this project has been tested on Unix and Linux.
+Some of test will failed on Windows.

 ## Deployment

 If you got to this point, you should definitely consider hosting your plugin on jenkins-ci.org.
 Move on to this document for how to do that.
 This includes the instructions for releasing the plugin.